SURROUNDING AND SIGHTS

 - Tagaranna, well-preserved fishing village, which received the "Kaunis Eesti kodu" (beautiful Estonian home) award in 2009, nearby there are ruins of a Soviet Army missile base, and Ninase limestone cliff (1 km long and 5 meters high) with the m/s Estonia's memorial, 10 km

-- Mustjala Mustard, mustard manufacturing, Pahapill village, next to Panga, 20 km
+- Mustjala Mustard, mustard manufacturing, Pahapilli village, next to Panga, 17 km

 - Kaali meteorite crater, Estonia's most unique geological object.
 It is estimated that the meteor fell in the year 700 B.C.
 The crater has a diameter of 110 meters and in the crater there is a lake, which has a diameter of 50 meters.
 18 km from Kuressaare towards Kuivastu.